Tux and Fanny (video game): Development

 Tux and Fanny was developed by a partnership of Albert Birney and Gabriel Koenig, with Birney creating most of the game's art and writing, and Koenig "building the game itself, writing code, and assembling levels".
+Birney is based in Baltimore, and Koenig in Vancouver.
 The pair collaborated following an open invitation from Birney on Twitter to find a developer to adapt his 2019 film Tux and Fanny into a "point-and-click adventure computer game".
 The game was constructed in Unity3D, with the pixel art graphics imported from Pixilart, a free online tool.
-Birney stated that a "core component" of Tux and Fanny was the theme of connection during the time of the COVID-19 pandemic, with the game providing an "opportunity to infiltrate the (video game) medium with a reminder that there’s a real tangible world outside of the digital one, full of mystery, absurdity, and beauty."
+Birney stated that a "core component" of Tux and Fanny was the theme of connection during the time of the COVID-19 pandemic, with the game providing an "opportunity to infiltrate the (video game) medium with a reminder that there's a real tangible world outside of the digital one, full of mystery, absurdity, and beauty."
 Birney stated that the game's evocation of 8-bit video games were influenced by his childhood experiences playing games on the Nintendo Entertainment System with friends and family, stating "I had somehow found an outlet to channel all my childhood game ideas into something you could actually play."
 This also prompted the developers to "make (their) own versions" of games from this era in the design of the minigames in Tux and Fanny, with the game becoming a "perfect home (for) stray miscreant ideas" for gameplay mechanics during the development process.